kraflab/dsda-doom/docs/guides/building_on_macos.md

-# Building DSDA-Doom on MacOS
+# Building DSDA-Doom on macOS
-This is a basic guide for building DSDA-Doom for a x86_64 or arm64 MacOS target using brew.
+This is a basic guide for building DSDA-Doom for a x86_64 or arm64 macOS target using brew.
 ## Configure brew
-[brew](https://brew.sh) is a package manager for MacOS and Linux. we will use it to download everything we need to build DSDA-Doom.
+[brew](https://brew.sh) is a package manager for macOS and Linux. we will use it to download everything we need to build DSDA-Doom.

 To install it we need to run:
 ```